 Although some recent research points to positive benefits being associated with several of these coffee substitutes, many of them lack the extensive scientific research to back their claims.
 In many cases, obtaining similar nutrients from a food or supplement source may have the same or better effect.

 Even with so many options available, a one-size-fits-all coffee replacement does not exist.
 Specific alternatives will fulfill a desire to remove caffeine but will not give the same alertness that coffee provides.
 Other coffee alternatives may provide the health benefit you are searching for but fail to deliver on taste.
 Budget can also be a factor in your decision making.
 It is essential to consider your personal preference, health issues, and goals when deciding if a particular coffee alternative is the right choice for your lifestyle.

 As with all herbal or medicinal products, it is best to consult with your health professional to determine which coffee substitute is right for you.
 In particular, pregnant women should exercise caution and discuss these coffee alternatives with their doctor before use.

 Improving your quality of life involves a lot more than coffee alternatives, which is why a program like Noom can help you.
 This clinically-backed weight-loss system uses health tracking, meal plans, food logging, daily goals, and more to help you reach your health and wellness goals.
-If you are ready to give this program a try, check out the [prmoted_product_link_offer] available from Noom for a limited time.
+If you are ready to give this program a try, check out the free trial offer available from Noom for a limited time.

 Summer Banks has researched over 5000 weight-loss programs, pills, shakes and diet plans.
 Previously, she managed 15 supplement brands, worked with professionals in the weight loss industry and completed coursework in nutrition at Stanford University.